Sunday, December 30, 2012

 “Are there no prisons?” said the Spirit, turning on him for the last time with his own words, “Are there no workhouses?”

 Scrooge retorts, “I do!
 I love Christmas.”
 And then the audience is then shown a montage of all the joyful events Scrooge has encountered throughout the course of the film.
-In fact, he’s already a changed man, that it makes the Spirit of Christmas Future anti-climatic; in fact, the Future segment is probably shortest part in the entire film, lasting a little over five minutes.
+In fact, he’s already a changed man, that it makes the Spirit of Christmas Future anti-climactic.
+The Future segment is the shortest part in the entire film, lasting a little over five minutes.

 The sight of these revelers appeared to interest the Spirit very much, for he stood, with Scrooge beside him, in the baker’s doorway, and taking off the covers as their bearers passed, sprinkled incense on their dinners from his torch.
 And it was very uncommon kind of torch, for once or twice when there were angry words between two dome dinner-carriers who had jostled each other, he shed a few drops of water on them from it, and their good humor was restored directly.
 For they said, it was a shame to quarrel on Christmas Day.
 And so it was!
 God love it, so it was!

 The 1951 version is often considered the best adaptation of the Dickens novel, mainly due to Alastair Sim's wonderful performance as Scrooge.
 Sim is far and away the best Scrooge in cinema history and makes up for that film's shortcomings.
 Reginald Owen's portrayal as Scrooge is not nearly as compelling as Sim's, in fact, he gives a rather one note performance.
-However, while Owen's interpretation may lack the depth that Sim's brought to the role, he is nonetheless a lot of fun to watch as Scrooge; check out the scene in which a wad of spit spews from his mouth when he says to Cratchit, "It's poor excuse for picking a man's packet every 25th of December."
+However, while Owen's interpretation may lack the depth that Sim's brought to the role, he is still a lot of fun to watch; check out the scene in which a wad of spit flies from Scrooge's mouth when he says to Cratchit, "It's poor excuse for picking a man's packet every 25th of December."
 It may be a one note performance, but it's certainly the right note.
 The difference between the two movies is this: the 1938 adaptation is an ensemble piece, while the 1951 version is a detailed character study.

 What makes A Christmas Carol such a compelling story is that everyone, regardless of age, is capable of changing.
-You’re future is not preordained, but rather is in your hands to mold.
+Your future is not preordained but rather is in your hands to mold.
 It’s a very comforting message and explains why this novel has been adapted so many times in last century.

 Credits: